 - a.
-The coach will supervise the locker room while his/her athletes are preparing for a practiceor contest. - b.
+The coach will supervise the locker room while his/her athletes are preparing for apractice or contest. - b.
 The coach will continue to supervise the locker room until all players leave for another area. - c.
 The coach will lock the locker room.
-If another team is still preparing, tell the coach ofthat team you are leaving so that person is aware they must lock the door. - d.
-Students arriving late will not be permitted to practice or play that day unless previous arrangements have been made with the coach or a coach is available to unlock the lockerroom and supervise the athlete. - e.
+If another team is still preparing, tell the coach of that team you are leaving so that person is aware they must lock the door. - d.
+Students arriving late will not be permitted to practice or play that day unless previous arrangements have been made with the coach or a coach is available to unlock the locker room and supervise the athlete. - e.
 After practice or a contest, the coach will unlock the locker room and supervise his/her students as they prepare to go home.
 No students are ever to be left unsupervised. - f.
-No keys are ever to be given to any student (even managers.)
+No keys are ever to be given to any student (even managers). - g.

-g.
 Custodians are not permitted to unlock the locker room and supervise athletes.
-Don't ask them to do so.